Last updated on August 12th, 2023 by Catherine Cervone

 What is the difference between Nespresso Inissia and Vertuo?

 The Inissia is part of the original line of Nespresso machines.
 It uses pods to brew espresso using traditional bars of pressure to extract the brew.
-The Vertuo on the other hand is part of the Vertuo line of machines.
+The Vertuo on the other hand is part of the Vertuo line of machines and this is its descaling guide.
 It uses different pods to brew espresso using a centrifusion based system.

 Coffee Has Never Read This Good!